Dave's Got A 3x Bagger, Burgers And Beer

 Thesis and catalyst

-Christmas miracle gone
+Christmas miracle gone wrong

-Wrong Back In August of 2016, Diversified Restaurant Holdings got fed up with Bagger Dave's Burger Tavern and decided it was time to put the 9-year old chain up for adoption.
+Back In August of 2016, Diversified Restaurant Holdings got fed up with Bagger Dave's Burger Tavern and decided it was time to put the 9-year old chain up for adoption.
 On Christmas day of 2016, it became official, the papers were signed and BDVB was spun off.
 Since the spinoff, SAUC shares have more than doubled.

 Fast forward to May 26, 2017, things got even better.
 BDVB shares got adopted by shareholders, and closed at book value.
 It seemed like BDVB's new parents knew what the stock was worth.
 Unfortunately, for BDVB, its new parents decided the following week that the stock was not worth hanging onto and many ran for the hills.
 Shares traded sharply down from $0.50 to as low as $0.15.